Better communication leads to better care for HIV patients

 Central to Dr Warwick’s success in engaging so many patients has been her enthusiasm for the system and her belief that it can offer real, tangible benefits.
 Something that comes across with every introduction she does to PKB.

 “If you want patients to use any new system, you need to be enthusiastic.
 You need to explain to patients why you believe they should use it, why you think using it will be good and what you believe the potential benefits are.
 That way they’re going to be far more likely to adopt it.” she said.

-Now the system is up and running, the team are seeing real benefits – both to patient care and to their own time management.
-The HIV team at Derriford are making particular use of the secure messaging functionality which means that patients can contact their doctors at a time that suits them.
+With the system up and running, the team saw real benefits – both to patient care and to their own time management.
+The HIV team at Derriford made particular use of the secure messaging functionality which means that patients can contact their doctors at a time that suits them.
 This adopts the core principles of a patient-initiated follow-up model.

 Despite giving patients an additional channel of communication to use to reach the HIV team, they have found that reducing the barriers to access led to fewer messages being left and crucially, improvements to patient care.

 “When patients feel they can’t get hold of you, they panic and that leads to more messages being sent and left.
 When you lower the barriers to access then people become more relaxed about making contact because they know a channel is there if they need it.
 That means we get to hear about problems earlier than we would do otherwise and we can catch issues before situations become potentially dangerous.”